-Net cash provided by operating activities in 2019 was RMB178.7 million (US\$25.7 million).
-This amount was primarily attributable to net income of RMB190.1 million (US\$27.3 million), adjusted for certain non-cash expenses, principally depreciation and amortization expenses of RMB32.4 million (US\$4.7 million) and share-based compensation expenses of RMB19.6 million (US\$2.8 million), write-down of inventories of RMB10.5 million (US\$1.5 million) and changes in certain working capital accounts that affected operating cash flow, primarily (i) a RMB63.9 million (US\$9.2 million) increase in accounts receivable and (ii) a RMB46.7 (US\$6.7 million) increase in inventories, partially offset by (iii) a RMB25.7 million (US\$3.7 million) increase in accrued expenses and other current liabilities and (iv) a RMB20.4 million (US\$2.9 million) increase in deferred revenue.
+Net cash provided by operating activities in 2019 was RMB178.7 million.
+This amount was primarily attributable to net income of RMB190.1 million, adjusted for certain non-cash expenses, principally depreciation and amortization expenses of RMB32.4 million and share-based compensation expenses of RMB19.6 million, write-down of inventories of RMB10.5 million and changes in certain working capital accounts that affected operating cash flow, primarily (i) a RMB63.9 million increase in accounts receivable and (ii) a RMB46.7 increase in inventories, partially offset by (iii) a RMB25.7 million increase in accrued expenses and other current liabilities and (iv) a RMB20.4 million increase in deferred revenue.
 The increases in accounts receivable, inventories and deferred revenue were primarily due to the growth of our business and operation.
-The increase in accrued expenses and other current liabilities in provision for warranty as a result of the growth of accumulated number of e-scooters sold that were still within the warranty period, the increase in sales volume rebates as a result of the growth of sales through distributors, other taxes payable, employee options payable and accrued marketing expenses.
+The increase in accrued expenses and other current liabilities was primarily due to the increase in provision for warranty as a result of the growth of accumulated number of e-scooters sold that were still within the warranty period, the increase in sales volume rebates as a result of the growth of sales through distributors, other taxes payable, employee options payable and accrued marketing expenses.